 Include prevention of surface wear caused by screenings removal and container movement shall be mitigated through appropriate concrete coatings or use of wear pads, as needed.

 Have grounded, stainless steel stairs shall be provided for access to the loading dock from grade level.
-Stairs shall be situated and bollard’ to disallow the accumulation of snow in, on, and around entry stairs.
+Stairs shall be situated to disallow the accumulation of snow in, on, and around entry stairs.

 Drainage of the dock area is to be provided to prevent any water/ice accumulation on the surface and shall discharge to the on-site collection system.
 The loading dock shall also be equipped with a 40” wide minimum entrance door to allow entry to the station without going through the overhead roller door.

-b.
+i.
 Overhead Door

 The overhead door shall be an insulated roller overhead door made of 20-gauge, hot dipped galvanized epoxy-primed polyester top-coated steel; the loading dock door must be securable from the inside of the building.
 In buildings where high H2S values are anticipated, fiberglass roll type overhead doors will be used.